ceford/cefjdemos-data-jdm-help/articles/en/articles/articles-edit.md

 * BlogPosting
 * Book
 * Event
-*JobPosting
+* JobPosting
 * Organisation
 * Person
 * Recipe
 * Custom

 Each is a plugin which can disable or enable as required.
-More schmema types my be added later or available from third oarty sources.
+More schmema types my be added later or available from third party sources.

 ### Publishing tab

+This section allows you to enter parameters and Metadata for this Article.

-**Note**: This can be hidden by a user with Admin permissions in the
+**Note**: This tab can be hidden by a user with Admin permissions in the
 Article: Options.
-This section allows you to enter parameters and Metadata for this Article.

 ![Publishing tab](../../../images/en/articles/articles-edit-publishing-tab.png "Publishing Tab")